KseniaMusagitova/portfolio/README.md

 ## Description

 This is a personal portfolio project built with Django.
-The website displays information about the owner, their skills, projects, and provides a contact form for reaching out.
+The website displays information about me as a Python developer, my skills, projects and has a contact form for communication.

 ## Features